jqfeld/zot-clip.nvim/vimdoc.md

 </details>

-Alternatively, you can invoke img-clip.nvim directly from your oil.nvim configuration:
+Alternatively, you can invoke zot-clip.nvim directly from your oil.nvim configuration:

 <details> <summary>Example configuration</summary>